 We asked two graduate student experts from the UNCG Department of Nutrition – Sydney McCune, a PhD student in human/clinical nutrition, and Elisabeth Mueller, a master’s nutrition student and dietetic intern – and here’s what they had to say:

 Before you go to the grocery store, sit down with those in your household and plan meals that all will enjoy to aid in reducing food waste.
-Check stock of items that you have, expiration dates and note what you have vs what you need to buy.
+Check stock of items that you have, expiration dates, and note what you have versus what you need to buy.
 Keep in mind the space you have to store goods.
-Be realistic and buy what you like and need – don’t forget snacks, sauces, flavoring agents (spices, herbs, salsa, prepackaged seasonings, citrus, etc.) based on meals planned.
+Be realistic and buy what you like and need – don’t forget snacks, sauces, flavoring agents (spices, herbs, salsa, prepackaged seasonings, citrus, etc) based on meals planned.
 Have ideas for substitutions and try to be creative in case the store is out of an item on your list.

 Meal plan with the equipment you have and store extras.
 Try not to wait on freezing items before they “go bad.”
 Some equipment that may come in handy for meal planning: InstaPot, crockpot, freezer containers/bags, blender, food processor, baking sheets, casserole dishes.